 - Dr. Roger Thomson, academic specialist for the Department of Animal Science at Michigan State University

-- Dr. Jessica A. McArt, assistant professor for the Department of Population Medicine and Diagnostic Services at the Cornell University College of Veterinary Medicine
+- Dr. Jessica A. McArt, associate professor for the Department of Population Medicine and Diagnostic Services at the Cornell University College of Veterinary Medicine

 - Dr. Blake Nguyen, lecturer in Animal Sciences for the Department of Population Medicine and Diagnostic Services at the Cornell University College of Veterinary Medicine